AMC buying VW four-cylinder engine was Roy D. Chapin Jr.’s last big mistake

 Beginning in February 1977 the four was offered in AMC’s smallest car, the Gremlin.
 The Times stated that the new power plant was expected to “raise the Gremlin’s gasoline mileage from 23 to 25 miles per gallon in combined city and highway driving” (Stevens, 1977).

-That’s not what Road & Track (1977) found with its test car, which returned only 19.5 mpg.
+That’s not what Road & Track found with its test car, which returned only 19.5 mpg (Baron, 1977).
 This was despite its car having a four-speed manual transmission, which — remarkably enough — was the first time AMC had offered one in the Gremlin (Foster, 2013).
+The low gas mileage was not surprising given that the Gremlin was naught but a shortened compact that AMC vainly tried to sell against much more fuel-efficient subcompacts from both Detroit and abroad.

-Road & Track also found that the four-cylinder engine suffered from excessive noise and vibration while possessing “neither the horsepower nor more importantly the torque to power a 2745-lb Gremlin like the one we tested” (1977, p.
+Road & Track also found that the four-cylinder engine suffered from excessive noise and vibration while possessing “neither the horsepower nor more importantly the torque to power a 2745-lb Gremlin like the one we tested” (Baron, 1977; p.
 44).
 The magazine recommended that buyers instead choose AMC’s trusty 258-cubic-inch six.

 AMC wisely switched to a bigger engine from GM